khulnasoft-lab/design.khulnasoft.com/contents/components/broadcast-message.md

 ### Placement

-- Located at the top of the page, above the [global navigation](/patterns/navigation).
+- At the top of every page.
 - Multiple broadcast messages stack vertically.

 ### Accessibility